olimorris/onedarkpro.nvim/README.md

 theme = "onedark_vivid",
 ```

-If no value is specified, the theme will use the values as per the default config.
-This results in the value of `vim.o.background` option to set the theme.
-With a dark background, the theme will use `onedark` and with a light background, `onelight`.
-For greater customisation with the `vim.o.background` option, default dark and light themes can be set:
+If no value is specified, the colorscheme will use the values as per the default config which uses `vim.o.background`.
+With a dark background, the theme will use `onedark` and with a light background, `onelight`, by default.
+For greater customisation with `vim.o.background`, default dark and light themes can be set:

 ```lua
 dark_theme = "onedark_vivid",